thuban87/hindsight-journal/docs/development/Implementation Plan.md

 export function replaceSectionContent(
     fullText: string,
     heading: string,
-    newContent: string
+    newContent: string,
-): string
+    occurrenceIndex?: number  // default 0; for duplicate headings ): string
 ```
-This must handle: headings with emoji, headings inside code blocks (skip them), empty sections (heading immediately followed by another heading), and CRLF vs LF line endings. **IMPORTANT:** Must reuse `SectionParserService`'s code-block-aware heading detection logic — do NOT implement a separate regex.
+This must handle: headings with emoji, headings inside code blocks (skip them), empty sections (heading immediately followed by another heading), CRLF vs LF line endings, and **duplicate headings** (the `occurrenceIndex` parameter specifies which occurrence to replace, defaulting to 0 for the first).
+Section boundaries are defined by the next heading **at the same or higher level** — a `##` section includes all its `###` and `####` subsections. **IMPORTANT:** Must reuse `SectionParserService`'s code-block-aware heading detection logic — do NOT implement a separate regex.
 This ensures consistency between the parsing used during indexing and the replacement used during editing.
+ **CRLF handling (amendment):** Normalize the entire file to LF on save.
+Obsidian internally uses LF; CRLF files in Obsidian are the exception and typically come from external editors.
+Document this decision: ``replaceSectionContent()`` normalizes all line endings to LF to prevent mixed line endings when only some sections are modified.
+   **Implementation note:** Extract `findSectionBoundaries(text: string): { heading: string; level: number; startIndex: number; endIndex: number; occurrenceIndex: number }[]` from `SectionParserService` as a public utility in `src/utils/sectionUtils.ts` (created in Phase 8a, see Phase 8 sub-phase note).
+Both `parseSections()` and `replaceSectionContent()` call this internally — the code-block-aware heading regex lives in exactly one place.
+The `level` field tracks heading depth (2 for `##`, 3 for `###`, etc.) and `occurrenceIndex` tracks duplicate headings.

 **`src/styles/wizard.css`**
 ```